AmziLS/AmziProlog/README.md

 Examples for all core Prolog uses, language bindings, and Prolog extensions are available under `/samples`.

-Finally, apart from a simple Windows IDE (under `/winIDE`), there is also an Eclipse plugin that provides a more complete experience, under `/eclipse_plugin`.
+Finally, apart from a simple Windows IDE (under `/winIDE`), there is also an Eclipse plugin that provides a more complete experience, found under `/eclipse_plugin`.

 # Building and Debugging